kineticstoolkit/kineticstoolkit_doc/src/python_dicts_modifying.md

 dict_of_integers[3]
 ```

-However, assigning a value to a key that does not exist **creates** this key.
+However, assigning a value to a key that does not exist **adds** this key.
 This is in fact how we add entries to a dictionary:

 ```{code-cell} ipython3
 dict_of_integers[3] = 33